neo4j/neo4j-python-driver/docs/source/index.rst

 Internal Driver Errors
 =======================

-If users see an internal error, in particular a protocol error (BoltError*), they should open an issue on github.
+If an internal error (BoltError), in particular a protocol error (BoltProtocolError) is surfaced please open an issue on github.

 https://github.com/neo4j/neo4j-python-driver/issues

 Please provide details about your running environment,

-Operating System:
++ Operating System:
-Python Version:
++ Python Version:
-Python Driver Version:
++ Python Driver Version:
-Neo4j Version:
++ Neo4j Version:

-the code block with a description that produced the error and the error message.
++ The code block with a description that produced the error:
++ The error message:

 ********